jimmyn/apollo-client/README.md

 ## Mutations

-This package extends `useMutation` options allowing to update cached queries in one line of code
+This package extends `useMutation` options allowing to update cached queries in one line of code instead of writing complex `update` functions

 ```typescript
 import React from 'react';